samotop/MorseTranslatorApp/README.md

      python app.py

 ## Demo Video
-Watch the app in action on YouTube: [Tic Tac Toe Demo](https://youtu.be/69Z9YVxV6zQ)
+Watch the app in action on YouTube: [Morse Translator App Demo](https://youtu.be/69Z9YVxV6zQ)

 # Important Notes
   Ensure you have Python 3.8+ and Tkinter installed for the app to run smoothly.